HVAC PPC Guide: How To Get Leads and Boost ROI

 The length of your landing page will depend on which keywords you target.
 For example, “emergency ac repair” should lead to a concise landing page.

-Alternatively, the keyword “ductless mini-split installation” is better suited for a more extended landing page as it requires more user consideration.
+Alternatively, the keyword “ductless mini-split installation” is better suited to a longer landing page, as it requires more user consideration.

 Speed and User Experience